liferay/liferay-docs/develop/tutorials/articles/osgi/developing-osgi-plugins-for-liferay-intro.markdown

 When you're ready to package your OSGi bundle, just run `ant jar` from your plugin project's root folder (the one with the `bnd.bnd` and `build.mxl` files that you created).
-Bnd reads the instructions in your `bnd.bnd` file and creates all the files required by OSGi, including the `META-INF/MANIFEST.MF`.
+The bnd `.jar` in the Plugins SDK reads the instructions in your `bnd.bnd` file and creates all the files required by OSGi, including the `META-INF/MANIFEST.MF`.
 Your plugin is packaged as a JAR file which is created in the Plugins SDK's `dist` folder.

 ## Deploying Liferay OSGi Plugins